Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 ## General rules

-* When recording a new symptom, an instance of the zib-ConditionAndDiagnosis, zib-Symptom and zib-Symptom.Characteristics profiles must be present/created.
+* When recording a new symptom, an instance of the zib-Symptom, zib-Symptom.Characteristics, and zib-ConditionAndDiagnosis profiles must be created/present.
-* Subsequent recordings about the symptom can be tracked by creating zib-Symptom.Characteristics or by updating the zib-Symptom instance.
 * When recording a new diagnosis, an instance is of the zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles are created.

-* TODO: When modifying a Symptom, if the SymptomName is changed, a new instance of the Condition is create.
+* When modifying a symptom instance, all concepts may be updated, except for the _SymptomName_.
+A change to the _SymptomName_ is considered a new symptom and therefore requires a new instance of both the zib-Symptom and zib-Symptom.Characteristics profiles.
-* TODO: When modifying a diagnosis, if DiagnosisName is changed, a new instance of the Condition is created that contains a reference to the previous Condition.
+* When modifying a diagnosis instance, all concepts may be updated, except for the _DiagnosisName_.
+A change to the _DiagnosisName_ is considered a new diagnosis and therefore requires a new instance of both the zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles.

+## Specific guidelines

+* When a diagnosis is ruled out based on clinical judgment, the `.verificationStatus` is set to _refuted_.
+* When the condition is resolved (i.e. the patient no longer experiences it), the `.clinicalStatus` is set to _inactive_ and the `.abatement[x]` is included.
+* Diagnosis concepts are mapped in both zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles.
+However, the concepts _Comment_ (NL-CM:5.6.11) and _Condition_ (NL-CM:5.6.10) are mapped only in zib-ConditionAndDiagnosis.
+Conversely, the concepts in the _Reason_ container (NL-CM:5.6.13), _IsComplication_ (NL-CM:5.6.12), _AnatomicalLocation_ (NL-CM:5.6.9), and _DiagnosisStatus_ (NL-CM:5.6.4) are mapped only in zib-ConditionAndDiagnosis-ClinicalImpression.
+* When a single diagnosis is refuted and replaced by another, the `extension:condition-occurredFollowing` is included in the new zib-ConditionAndDiagnosis instance to reference the refuted diagnosis.
+This creates a clear, traceable sequence between the diagnosis instances.
+* When a differential diagnosis is added, the `.extension:condition-related` is included in the zib-ConditionAndDiagnosis instance to reference the other related differential diagnoses.
+This establishes a link between them.
+* When a differential diagnosis is refuted, the `.extension:condition-ruledOut` is included in the remaining differential diagnoses to indicate the refuted diagnosis.

 ## Technical Scenario's regarding instances